 When writing the actual case study, quote the customer directly wherever possible.
 Direct quotes from the customer declaring in their own words how valuable your product or service is to them will always earn more attention and credibility from readers than any narrative text.

 Also very importantly, avoid using generic case study sub-headings like The Problem, The Solution and Results.
 They provide no value to the reader and offer nothing in the way of SEO.
-If your reader only reads the sub-headings; they should still get a TL;DR summary understanding of your case study.
+Your sub-headings should be written such that if your reader reads only the sub-headings, they still get a TL;DR understanding of your case study.
 Here is an example from some previous work of mine.

 Even those who have never seen A Christmas Story can probably guess whether Ralphie, in spite of his unsuccessful writing effort, still got his prized BB gun on Christmas Day (no thanks to Santa, though).
 Of course, product marketers must rely on more than good fortune to get the favorable attention of potential new customers.
-Compelling case studies are a great avenue to do so.
-By asking your customer time-focused questions and actively listening, the customer will essentially tell you what relevant information belongs in the case study – before, during and after their decision to select your product or service.
+Compelling case studies are a one of the best means to do so.
+By asking your customer time-focused questions and actively listening, the customer will essentially tell you what relevant information belongs in the case study – before, during and after their smart decision to select your product or service.